 Universal and cosmic force, mysterious energy, I conjure Thee, come unto me, remedy my affliction, cure me from this illness and take apart from me this suffering so I can have harmony, peace and health.

-I ask Thee in thy sacred name, which the Mysteries and the Gnostic Church have taught me, so Thou can make vibrate with me all of the mysteries of this plane and superior planes, and that all of those forces together may achieve the miracle of my healing.
+I ask Thee in thy sacred name, which the Mysteries and the Gnostic Church have taught me, so Thou can make all of the mysteries of this plane and superior planes vibrate within me, and that all of those forces together may achieve the miracle of my healing.
 So be it.

 Audience: That's the Magician?

 Speaker: Yes.
 That is the Magician who assimilates the א Aleph, the Prana, the Christ force, which as Morya stated is the potency of real faith.
 Next, in this position, we repeatedly pronounce a sacred mantra: